RedHat-Middleware-Workshops/rhpam-rhdm-workshop-v1m1-guides/cloud-installation.md

 Red Hat Process Automation Manager is part of a rich set of tools to develop enterprise solution thought to support multidisciplinary teams with the right tools for the tasks at hand.

 The cloud native OpenShift environment has already been provisioned for you.
 You can access it either via a terminal command line (for example if you're an IT professional) or via a web-based console.
-In this Workshop you will have your own Openshift namespace to work.
+In this Workshop you will have your own OpenShift namespace to work.

 ## Environment Details

-1. The instructor should inform you the URL of Openshift environment where you can access the labs environment;
+1. The instructor should inform you the URL of OpenShift environment where you can access the labs environment;
 I.e. `https://console-openshift-console.apps.cluster-rio-ead1.rio-ead1.example.opentlc.com/`
 2. The instructor should also assign to you a unique user number, which you will use from now on to access your OCP environment.
-  - Openshift Console username: userX (i.e. user1)
+  - OpenShift Console username: userX (i.e. user1)
-  - Openshift Console password: openshift
+  - OpenShift Console password: openshift

-## Login on Openshift
+## Login on OpenShift

-In this workshop, you can choose between two possible ways to interact with Openshift: Web Console or Command Line.
+In this workshop, you can choose between two possible ways to interact with OpenShift: Web Console or Command Line.

 ### Web Console

 You can interact with the OpenShift Container Platform via the Web Console.

-- Open the Openshift console in your browser using the URL provided.
+- Open the OpenShift console in your browser using the URL provided.
 - Login with username `userX`{{copy}} and password `openshift`{{copy}}
 - You will see a list of the projects that you have access to.
 In this case this is only the _rhpam-userX_ project.
 Click on the project to open the project page.